vzreagle/Maix-Speech/README.md

 ## Brief

-Maix Speech AI lib, a fast and small speech lib running on embedded devices (and PC), including ASR, chat, TTS etc.
+Porting to ESP32 the Maix Speech AI lib, a fast and small speech lib running on embedded devices (and PC), including ASR, chat, TTS etc.
+(work in progress)

 Now only support Chinese, See [中文](./README_ZH.md)